samsinai/FLEXS/docs/source/README.md

 ```
 Note that PyRosetta requires a commercial license if not being used for academic purposes.

+IMPORTANT: ViennaRNA seems to have issues with Python 3.8, so try to run in a Python 3.5>=, <=3.7 environment.

 If contributing or running paper code/experiments, we recommend that you install the dependencies for the sandbox in a conda virtual environment.
 You can update an existing conda environment with `conda env update --name {name} --file environment.yml` or initialize a new one with `conda env create -f environment.yml`.
 Then install the local version of `flexs` with `pip install -e .` in the root directory.